-Student Disability Services works with students with disabilities to obtain documentation which assists in determining eligibility for accommodations.
+Student Disability Services works with students to obtain documentation which assists in determining eligibility for accommodations.
 Eligibility for reasonable and appropriate accommodations is based on current, comprehensive disability documentation.
-It is the student’s responsibility to obtain and provide this information in a timely manner.
+It is the student’s responsibility to obtain and provide this information as early as possible.

-By sending the most comprehensive information possible, students will help avoid delays in the processing of documentation.
+By sending the most comprehensive information possible, students will help avoid delays in the documentation review process.
 Simply providing documentation does not ensure students will be eligible.
-Documentation will be used to determine what is reasonable and appropriate for the individual, including history of accommodations and services used in the past.
+Documentation will be used to determine what is reasonable and appropriate for the individual.

 Your diagnosis is generally considered confidential as are the documents you provide to support your claim of disability.
 There are times your information may be shared on a need to know basis with university officials in keeping with the Family Education Rights and Privacy Act (FERPA).

-There are two ways to provide documentation from an appropriately qualified professional that makes evident the current impact of the disability as it relates to the accommodation(s) requested.
+There are two ways to provide documentation from an appropriately qualified professional:

 - Have your provider complete the appropriate Disability Verification Form below.